Together-Java/ModernJava/src/collections/factories.md

 }
 ```

-If you want the opposite - if you want to make a copy of a something like an `ArrayList`
+If you want the opposite - if you want to make a copy of something like an `ArrayList`
 which does not support `.add`, `.remove`, etc. - you can use `copyOf`.

 ```java